from Guide to Machine Learning on Jul 7, 2024

 $y_1$ | $y_2$ | $y_3$ | $y_4$ |

-Now, let's use the output in the third row, underlined, to check the input guesses in the second row, italicized.
+Now, to check the italicized input guesses in the second row, let's use the underlined output in the third row.

-- There is no need to check any more guesses because all of our future guesses $x_3$ and predictions $y_3, y_4$ are now based on the incorrect guess $x_2$ fox.
+- There is no need to check any more guesses because all of our future guesses $x_3$ and predictions $y_3, y_4$ are now based on the incorrect guess starting sequence $x_0, x_1, x_2$ "the brown fox", when instead the starting sequence is "the brown crayon".

 Our complete output so far is now $x_0, x_1, y_2$, or "the brown crayon".
 This is pretty neat all in all: we can now check all of our guesses in a single forward pass!
 We then repeat this entire process — guess, obtain actual predictions using a single forward pass, then check how many guesses match actual predictions.

-In the worst case, this method degenerates to "normal" autoregressive decoding, so we truly leverage the "free" property of batching; if our guesses are correct, we decode multiple tokens at once.
+In the worst case, all of our guesses are wrong, and this method degenerates to "normal" autoregressive decoding, so we truly leverage the "free" property of batching; if our guesses are correct, we decode multiple tokens at once.
 If our guesses are wrong, we revert to normal decoding with negligible overhead.
 In this way, we get possibly faster inference for "free".

 Takeaways